Five (in fact there were seven) packages for the homeless in Maidstone, Kent

 Collecting for Porchlight

 It is easy to dismiss the idea of helping others because ‘it is too much effort’ or ‘it will take too much time’, but even small gestures can have a big impact.
-Thoughtful is based in Capital Space Business Centre, which means we are surrounded by many businesses, with many employees.
+Thoughtful is based in Capital Space Business Centre, Kings Hill and we are surrounded by many businesses, with many employees.
 It would be easy for us to canvas each business and ask for a donation, but we intend to try something different.
-With the permission of the fantastic management team at Capital Space Business Centre we plan to place a board in reception that had double sided sticky tape on it.
-With some simple instructions, visitors would be encourage to attach their spare change to complete the picture of the Porchlight logo.
-We’ll let you know how we get on.
+With the permission of the fantastic management team at Capital Space Business Centre we placed a board in reception that had double sided sticky tape on it.
+With some simple instructions, visitors would be encouraged to attach their spare change to complete the picture of the Porchlight logo.
+This is how we got on…